Hawkesbury City Council hereby grants general approval to burn in the open on the following properties:

 If you live outside these areas, or pile/s are outside these dimensions, please contact Council to discuss.

-Burning shall only be conducted between the hours of 8am and 5pm on any day.
+Within the Bushfire Season / Fire Danger Period burning shall only be conducted between 8am – 12am (midnight) on any day.

 Clean Air Regulation Terms and Conditions

 - Only dry and dead vegetation originating on a property that is included in this approval shall be burnt on that property.

 - Within the Bushfire Season / Fire Danger Period burning shall only be conducted between 8am – 12am (midnight) on any day.
 Outside the Bushfire Season / Fire Danger Period to be conducted between 8am – 5pm on any day.

 - A responsible supervising adult over the age of 18 shall be on site at all times with enough water to extinguish the fire, if required, for that time the fire is active.

 - In the event of a Total Fire Ban being declared, this approval is suspended.
 Any existing fire is to be extinguished and cannot be recommenced until the Total Fire Ban is lifted.

 - In the event of a No Burn Day being declared, this approval is suspended for the duration of the declaration.

 - All adjoining neighbours (including those divided by road or watercourse) should be notified of your intention to burn at least 24 hours prior to burning.

 - This form should be completed at least 24 hours prior to your intention to burn.